switnet-ltd/pagure-installer/README.md

 ## Requirements
 * *buntu 18.04 (new)
 * *buntu 16.04 / Trisquel 8
     * requires backport libgit2 v0.26
+* At least 1 domain configured, in order to use ssl along with letsencrypt
 * more TBD